 The CUSD Board held five special listening sessions to get community feedback on its discussions for low enrollment schools and CUSD budget challenges.
 The meetings were held at each CUSD middle school.
 The November 21, 2019 listening session held before a packed Miller gym is here.

-CUSD Board Meeting Notes
+CUSD Board PRESENTATIONS / MEETING Notes

 MEYERHOLZ TOWN HALLS